Last updated Aug 5th, 2022

 Other ways to offer the best customer service are to become an expert in your industry and to provide your customers with plenty of self-serve options.

 A free, downloadable instruction manual or a follow-up email with a link to frequently asked questions/troubleshooting advice on your customer’s scheduled delivery day are two examples.
+Also, consider being proactive with your customers as a form of support.
+By asking your users for feedback on how to improve your games, you can improve customer satisfaction scores by 23%.

 If you want to keep your customers happy and engaged, you have to first know them.